-At the same time we'd feel better about ourselves if we focused on cultivating a practice of self love that came from within.
+At the same time, we'd feel better about ourselves if we focused on cultivating a practice of self-love that came from inside.

 Brené Brown nailed it in her book Daring Greatly when she said that we often wake up with a feeling that someway, somehow, we're not enough.
 The day hasn't even started yet, and we're already late to the game.

 And I can completely relate.
 Sometimes I wake up, and the first thought I have is, "fuck."